 Scrum process template

-Teams can plan projects, then track, view, and report their progress using the work item types (WITs), reports, and dashboards provided with the Scrum process.
+Teams can plan projects, then track, view, and report their progress using the work item types (WITs), reports, and dashboards provided with the Scrum process template.

-If you connect to Visual Studio Online, you’ll always have access to the latest version of the Scrum process.
+If you connect to VS Team Services, you’ll always have access to the latest version of the Scrum process, which you can also customize.

-If you connect to an on-premises Team Foundation Server (TFS), the latest version of the Scrum process template uploads automatically when you install or upgrade to the latest version of TFS.
-Use the Process Template Manager to download and upload process templates.
+If you connect to an on-premises Team Foundation Server (TFS), the latest version of the Scrum process uploads automatically when you install or upgrade to the latest version of TFS.
+Use the Process Template Manager to download and upload process templates. go here to learn how to customize team projects.

 In addition to WITs, reports, and dashboards, teams have access to a set of shared work item queries to track information, analyze progress, and make decisions.